open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

    for a metric from mqtt-publisher to TimeSeriesProfiler (mqtt-publisher->telegraf->influx->kapacitor->influx->influxdbconnector->
    TimeSeriesProfiler)

-## Installing TimeSeriesProfiler requirements

-1. To set environment variables run the below commands.
+## EIS pre-requisites

+1. TimeSeriesProfiler expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
+    To achieve this, please ensure an entry for TimeSeriesProfiler with its relative path from [IEdgeInsights](../../) directory is set in the time-series.yml file present in [build](../../build) directory.
+An example has been provided below:
     ```sh
+        AppName:
+        - Grafana
+        - InfluxDBConnector
+        - Kapacitor
+        - Telegraf
-        cd tools/TimeSeriesProfiler
+        - tools/TimeSeriesProfiler
-        set -a
-        source ../../build/.env
-        set +a
     ```

-2. To build the TimeSeriesProfiler run the below commands.
+2. With the above pre-requisite done, please run the below command:
     ```sh
-        docker-compose build
+        python3 eis_builder.py -f ./time-series.yml
     ```

 ## Running TimeSeriesProfiler

-1. Pre-requisite : EIS time-series recipe/stack should be running prior to start of this tool
+1. Pre-requisite :

    Kapacitor service should run profiler_udf.go, configuration required to run the profiler udf